About Julia

 I was born on the 28th March 1946, just after The Second World War had ended.

-My parents called me their peace-baby.
-I am peace-loving and I try to be peaceful, but I’m a fiery Arian, a ram who’s always bumping into things.
+I am peace-loving and I try to be peaceful, though my star sign says I’m fiery Aries, a ram who’s always bumping into things.
+Don’t think I believe in astrology but I am rather clumsy.

 Where do you live?

+I live in a village north of Bedford, about sixty miles north of London, England.
 I bought my house because it was next door to a farm with pigs on it.
-I like pigs.
+I wanted my children to have a rural childhood – and I like pigs.
+They’re intelligent and friendly and much cleaner than most people think.

-When the farm was sold to a builder, who destroyed it and built an enormous house on the land.
-I was upset and wrote a book called THE GHOST OF TANTONY PIG.
+When the farm was sold to a builder, who destroyed it and built an enormous house on the land, I was upset and wrote a book called THE GHOST OF TANTONY PIG.
+It’s about a phantom pig who haunts the new house, but I really like the people who live there now.

 Who do you live with?

+Peter was my complete opposite but our different talents complemented each other and our marriage worked well.
 I’m fascinated by people.
-Peter loved machines of all kinds – his traction engine, his steam locomotive, his Morgan sports car, his computer and mine.
+Peter loved machines of all kinds – his traction engine, his miniature steam locomotive, his Morgan sports car, his computer and mine.
+When it went wrong he could usually put it right.
+The photo here shows me driving his loco.

 Do You Have Any Pets?